kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 ### Skipping Zelka

-If you get a random Adrenal Alacrity drop from the Endar Spire (0.83% chance), it is possible to skip shopping with Zelka completely, saving approximately 10 seconds.
-If this is done, the two subsequent shopping trips change as follows:
+If you get a random Adrenal Alacrity drop from either Trask or the Sith Commander on the Endar Spire (1 in 240 chance for each for 0.83% chance total), it is possible to skip shopping with Zelka completely, saving approximately 11 seconds.
+If this is done, the next two shopping trips change as follows:

 - *Selkath Merchant on Manaan*
   - Buy: 2x Adrenal Alacrity, 1x Hyper Battle Stimulant, 2-3x Hyper-Adrenal Strength, 1x Hyper-Adrenal Stamina (6-700 Credits total)